LATEST CRUISE BOOKINGS

 We then return to Viking Ocean Cruise for IN THE WAKE OF THE VIKINGS on board Viking Sea.
 This cruise has been re-scheduled twice, but now starts in Bergen on September 4th, visiting Lerwick in Shetland, Torshavn on the Faroe Islands, Reykjavik in Iceland, then across to Nanortalik and Qaqortoq in Greenland.
 A day across the Labrador Sea then takes us to L'Anse aux Meadows in Newfoundland, then into the Gulf of St Lawrence with a visit to Saquenay, on to Quebec City and ending in Montreal on September 18th.
 See the Viking website here for details of that great adventure.

-We then end the year with a return visit to New Zealand on board Seven Seas Mariner (just for a change) for RSCC.
+We then end the year with a return visit to New Zealand back again on board Seven Seas Mariner for RSCC.
 ANCIENT FJORDS & MODERN CITYSCAPES begins In Auckland on November 30th, with visits to Tauranga, Gisborne, Wellington, Lyttleton for Christchurch and Port Chalners for Dunedin, all in New Zealand, then onto Burnie in Tasmania, Melbourne, Gelong and Eden in Australia before ending in Sydney on December 15th.
 Here's the link for details on that cruise.

 This is then followed by two spectacular, back-to-back for Viking Ocean Cruises.
 The first of these, NORTH PACIFIC PASSAGE on one of their newest ships, Viking Spirit, will sail from Yokohama, the port for Tokyo, on May 5th, visiting Sapporo for Otaru in Japan, then on to Korsakov on Sakhalin Island in the Russian Federation and Petropavlovsk-Kamchatsky on the fabled Kamchatka Peninsula.
 We then gain a day crossing the International Date Line before visiting Dutch Harbour on Unalaska, Kodiak Island, Seward, Valdez, Hubbard Glacier, Sitka and Ketchikan in Alaska, and ending in Vancouver, British Columbia on 26th May (see map below).
 Full details of that cruise to little-visited ports is here.